thumbliner/thumbliner/small-talk.md

 Salaam,

-How are you?
+How do you do?
-I’m fine, thank you.
+I’m well, thank you.
 And you?<br>

 Can you believe this weather?
 Actually, I find this city most beautiful in the rain.<br>